 - 1. 3.00 cumulative minimum GPA in academic courses taken as a Master's or AuD candidate or special student in ASLP - a.
 Complete all required courses with the grade of "B-" or better.
 Students will repeat a course for which the final grade is lower than "B-" only one time in order to complete graduation requirements; however, in repeating a course, the previous grade as well as the grade earned when the course was repeated is averaged in the subsequent GPA.
-No more than two required courses are allowed to repeat. - 2.
-3.00 in each clinical practica taken at the graduate level
+No more than two required courses are allowed to repeat.
+The class must be repeated in the semester that it is offered. - 2.
+3.00 in each clinical practica taken at the graduate level - a.

-- a.
 Satisfactory completion of all required clinic practica as determined by the appropriate supervisor(s) and the Graduate Coordinator.
 A clinic practicum experience must be repeated when the grade assigned is "B-" or lower.
-No clinical hours will be awarded for substandard clinic practica. - 3.
-3.00 GPA in courses taken as an undergraduate, a prerequisite student, a special student or as a graduate student - 4.
+No clinical hours will be awarded for substandard clinic practica.
+A student may not be placed in an externship while on clinic probation

+- 3. 3.00 GPA in courses taken as an undergraduate, a prerequisite student, a special student or as a graduate student - 4.
 Satisfactorily complete all ETSU School of Graduate Studies retention and graduation requirements as outlined in the ETSU Graduate Catalog.